 Koryo Tours International Tours

 *Pre-Tour Briefing | We require all travellers to attend a pre-tour briefing that covers regulations, etiquette, safety, and practicalities for travel in North Korea.
 The briefing lasts approximately one hour followed by a question and answer session.
 Please be punctual for the briefing.
-You can come early, meet your fellow travellers, pay any outstanding tour fees and browse our collection of Korean art.
+You can come early, meet your fellow travellers, and pay any outstanding tour fees.
 A proper briefing is an essential part of travel to North Korea.